AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``oiio:ioproxy``
      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.

+Additionally, an integer ``dds:bc5normal`` global attribute is supported to control behaviour of images compressed in BC5/ATI2 compression format.
+When the attribute value is set to non-zero (default is zero), any input image using BC5/ATI2 compression format is assumed to be a normal map, even if pixel format "normal map" flag is not set.

 **Configuration settings for DDS output**